What is Severance Negotiation?

 Are You Ready to Discuss Your Severance Package?

-If you did not receive a severance package or feel your severance package was inadequate, please call the employment attorneys at Mark P. Carey P.C. today at (203) 255-4150 for a complimentary consultation to discus how we can help you get the severance you deserve.
+If you did not receive a severance package or feel your severance package was inadequate, please call the employment attorneys at Carey & Associates, P.C. today at (203) 255-4150 for a complimentary consultation to discus how we can help you get the severance you deserve.
 We help employees with their severance packages in Connecticut, New York and Manhattan.